 Get Them Professional Help

 Recovery is often easier with professional guidance.
-Encourage your loved one to talk to a therapist, counsellor or addiction specialist who can treat drug abuse, including marijuana dependency.
+Encourage your loved one to talk to a therapist, counsellor or addiction specialist like a rehab for cannabis addiction, who can treat drug abuse, including marijuana dependency.
 Offer to help them find resources or even go with them to appointments.

 Set Healthy Limits